The story of one man’s tenacity to accomplish his dream

 Finalist, Multicultural Fiction, 2016 International Book Awards

-If you would like to arrange for me to speak to your book club or send comments and questions, please contact me at firstname.lastname@example.org as I’d love to hear from you!
-I will travel to book clubs in Northern CA or am available via SKYPE.
+If you would like to arrange for me to speak to your book club or send comments and questions, please contact me at email@example.com as I’d love to hear from you!
+I will travel to book clubs in Northern CA and NV or I’m available via ZOOM.

 When nineteen-year-old Ramón León wins the Puerto Rican lottery, he believes his promise to establish the first dental and medical clinic in his village will be achievable.
 But an unexpected chain of catastrophic events intervenes.
 Luck is Just the Beginning is not only an enchanting story of the joys and sorrows of family, but also the saga of one man’s determination to never give up on his dream.

 After over 40 years, my publisher, Floricanto Press has sadly closed its doors and my book is no longer available from them.
 If you would like a signed copy from me directly, please email me at firstname.lastname@example.org or call 916-217-9841.
 Or order a new edition with an updated Author’s Note from Amazon.

 I’m thrilled to announce my children’s story was just published.
 Click here to read the web version of “Ramón’s Lucky Toothache.”
 It is a tribute to the people of Puerto Rico in the aftermath of Hurricane Maria!